codewind-resources/design-documentation/filewatcherd/Filewatcher-Design.md

   - a `*src*.java` filter would NOT filter it out, because src is part of the path and not the filename.
   - a `com` filter WOULD filter it out, because `com` would match on the filename of a parent directory in the file path (/src/**com**/jgw/MyClass.java).

+`refPaths`:
+- The `refPaths` field was added [as part of this feature](https://github.com/eclipse/codewind/issues/1399), which allows the user to synchronize custom files from outside the container (and outside the project root) into the container at specified point.

+`projectCreationTime`:
+- The `projectCreationTime` field was added to help fix [these](https://github.com/eclipse/codewind/issues/1039) [bugs](https://github.com/eclipse/codewind/issues/1471).
+If this value is non-zero when the filewatcher first received this field, it will pass this value as the timestamp to cwctl.
+See description on 1471 for more details.

 `projectWatchState`:
 - See description in dedicated section below.